 This is important because, under the Fair Debt Collection Practices Act, junk debt buyers cannot attempt to collect on a debt if they cannot prove you owe the debt.
 And they can’t list the debt on your credit report, either.

 If a junk debt buyer contacts you, you should also consider whether the statute of limitations has passed.
 If the debt is recent, it’s likely that the statute of limitations is not yet up, and you’re still liable for the full amount.

 But if it’s an older debt, it’s possible that you may not be liable for it anymore.
-The statute of limitations can vary depending on where you live, but it lasts between four to six years on average.
+The statute of limitations can vary depending on where you live, but it lasts four to six years on average.

 Unfortunately, debt collectors will not always honor the statute of limitations and will continue contacting you and trying to get you to pay.
 This can lead to a problem known as zombie debt.